castacks/firevision_sim/docs/getting_started.rst

 Drone Controls
 -------
-Before we can start moving in AirSim mode we need to run the script that allows us to mmove.
-You can use either the windows key or press alt + tab to momentarily navigate out FireVision.
+Before we can start moving in AirSim mode we need to run the script that allows us to move.
+You can either use the windows key or press alt + tab to momentarily navigate out FireVision.
 Once out, open up your command prompt and navigate to the project folder.
 From there, run ``FireVision_venv\Scripts\activate.bat``.
-Then, open and run the ``objectDetection.py`` script from the project folder.
+Then, open and run the ``objectDetection.py`` script.
 This will allow us to detect objects as well as control the drone.
 Finally, refer to the following table to control the drone:

 .. list-table:: Movements
    :widths: 25 25